CH$_3$OH and HCN in Interstellar Comet 3I/ATLAS Mapped with the ALMA Atacama Compact Array: Distinct Outgassing Behaviors and a Remarkably High CH$_3$OH/HCN Production Rate Ratio: Results and Analysis

 Observations of CH$_3$OH on August 28, September 18 and 22, and October 1 used a relatively low spectral resolution (0.87 \kms{}; Figure~\ref{fig:main-maps}D).
-With the line spread function similar to the line full width at half maximum (FWHM) on these dates, retrieving well-constrained kinematics was not feasible.
+The intrinsic width of the emission lines is directly related to the gas expansion speed; thus, when the lines are sufficiently spectrally resolved, detailed kinematics can be retrieved from the line shape.
+For the low spectral resolution observations, the line full width at half maximum (FWHM) was comparable to the instrumental resolution; therefore, we could not retrieve robust kinematics directly from fits to the lines.
 However, additional observations of CH$_3$OH on September 18 using higher spectral resolution (0.21 \kms{}) revealed a well-resolved and asymmetric line profile, inconsistent with uniform outflow (Figure~\ref{fig:main-maps}C).
 We used the full three-dimensional version of SUBLIME to model these data following methods in previous studies \citep{Cordiner2022,Roth2023} and dividing the coma into two outgassing regions, $R_1$ and $R_2$, each with independent molecular production rates ($Q_1$,$Q_2$), constant gas expansion velocities ($v_1$,$v_2$), and parent scale lengths ($L_{p1},L_{p2}$). $L_p$ parameterizes the distance from the nucleus at which a molecule formed ($L_p$ = 0 km is direct nucleus release) and is related to the parent photodissociation rate ($\beta_p$, \ps{}) as $L_p = v/\beta_p$.
 This is the simplest model capable of fitting the observed asymmetric CH$_3$OH line profile.

 For consistency, we also applied a 1D version of SUBLIME \citep{Cordiner2024} to the high resolution CH$_3$OH spectra and compared against our results from the 3D model.
 In addition to $Q,v,$ and $L_p$, the 1D model includes a global Doppler offset, $\Delta v$, as a free parameter.
 For a comet with well-constrained astrometry such as 3I ($3\sigma$ uncertainties on $d\Delta/dt\sim0.1$ \ms{}), a non-zero $\Delta v$ effectively creates a 1D model where $v$ is an average over the expansion speeds in the sunward and anti-sunward hemispheres rather than a spherically symmetric model.
 In the absence of firm constraints on kinematics for the remaining CH$_3$OH observations, we used a 1D model to analyze the low resolution data, extrapolating the expansion speed from the best-fit 1D models of the high resolution data and scaling with \rh{}.
 On September 18 and 22 and October 1, we also determined the coma kinetic temperature.